-Section 162(m) of the Internal Revenue Code limits to \$1 million the annual tax deduction for compensation paid to each of the Chief Executive Officer and any of the three other highest paid executive officers, other than the Chief Executive Officer and the Chief Financial Officer.
-However, compensation that qualifies as performance-based compensation is deductible even in excess of \$1 million.
-As part of its role, the Compensation Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Code.
-Vishay believes that the compensation it pays to its executive officers generally is fully deductible for federal income tax purposes.
-The annual bonuses under the 162(m) Plan are based on Vishay's earnings, and therefore qualify as performance-based compensation.
-All stock options awarded by Vishay also qualify as performance-based compensation, as do most awards of restricted stock and RSUs, if vesting is subject to the Company's achievement of performance targets of a type contemplated by a plan approved by stockholders.
+Prior to the enactment of the TCJA, Section 162(m) of the Internal Revenue Code limited the annual tax deduction for compensation paid to each of the Chief Executive Officer and any of the three other highest paid executive officers, other than the Chief Executive Officer and the Chief Financial Officer to \$1 million.
+However, compensation that qualified as performance-based compensation was deductible even in excess of \$1 million.
+Prior to the enactment of the TCJA, Vishay believed that the compensation it paid to its executive officers generally was deductible for federal income tax purposes.
+The annual bonuses under the Cash Bonus Plan are based on Vishay's earnings, and therefore qualified as performance-based compensation.
+Most awards of RSUs also qualified as performance-based compensation, if vesting is subject to the Company's achievement of performance targets of a type contemplated by a plan approved by stockholders.